PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 Every project has its own distinct write-only token, which you can use to initialize your [integration of choice](/docs/integrate), as well as to connect to our [API](/docs/api).
 You can always regenerate this token, but keep in mind that the old one will be immediately revoked.

 Every new organization (including the one created for you on account creation) comes with a fresh project named "Default Project".
-You can then rename or delete it as you see fit.
+You can rename or delete it as you see fit.

-To switch between projects, to go their settings, or to create new projects, use the project switcher in the middle of the top bar.
+To switch between projects, navigate to project settings, or to create new projects, use the project switcher in the middle of the top bar.
 You can also quickly go to the current project's settings from the sidebar.

 > **Note:** Multiple projects within an organization belong to our premium team-oriented offering.
-To use this feature, [set up PostHog Cloud billing](https://app.posthog.com/organization/billing) or [contact us for a self-hosted license](https://posthog.com/pricing).
+To use this feature, [set up PostHog Cloud billing](https://app.posthog.com/organization/billing) or [contact us for a self-hosted license](/pricing).

 ### Ways of organizing projects